-Introducing our speakers and course presenters for the 2017 WV EMS Conference.
+Introducing our speakers and course presenters for the 2018 WV EMS Conference.
 Visit the courses page to learn about the courses that will be available this year.

 Donnie Woodyard, Jr. – National Registry of Emergency Medical Technicians

-Donnie Woodyard Jr. is the Chief Information Officer, for the National Registry of Emergency Medical Technicians where he oversees the implementation of processes, partnerships, technology and systems at the NREMT with an emphasis on the Recognition of EMS Personnel Licensure Interstate Compact (REPLIA).
-Mr. Woodyard has a Master’s in Management and Leadership from Liberty University.
+Donnie Woodyard Jr. is the Chief Operation Officer, for the National Registry of Emergency Medical Technicians where he is responsible for stakeholder relationships, registrant services, information technology, communications and marketing.
+The core mission of his team is proactive communications to the support the EMS community.
+Mr. Woodyard is a Paramedic and has a Master’s in Management and Leadership from Liberty University.

 Disclaimer: Conference speaker are subject to change without notice.
 In the event a speaker is changed, the event organizers will make a reasonable attempt to secure suitable replacements.